Coherent sheaves on surfaces, COHAs and deformed $W_{1+\infty}$-algebras: Action on Hilbert schemes

 \subsection{Nakajima operators and COHA actions}

-In this section, we briefly recall the construction of the Nakajima operators, see~\cite{NakLectures} and \cite{Lehn} for details, and we relate them to the action of $\Hb_0(S)$, $\Hb^c_0(S)$.
+Let us briefly recall the construction of the Nakajima operators, see~\cite{NakLectures} and \cite{Lehn} for details.
+We'll relate them to the action of $\Hb_0(S)$, $\Hb^c_0(S)$.
 We begin with the case of a proper surface $\oS$.
 For each $k\geqslant 0$ and $l \geqslant 1$, we consider the reduced subscheme parametrizing pairs of ideal sheaves $(\cI,\cJ)$ with $\cJ \supset \cI$ for which the support $\supp(\cJ/\cI)$ consists of a single point.
 There is a support map

 This allows us to view $Z_{k+l,k}(\oS)$ as a subscheme of $\Hilbrm_{k+l}(\oS) \times \oS \times \Hilbrm_{k}(\oS)$.
 For any subset $I \subset \{1,2,3\}$ let $p_I$ be the projection to the factors in $I$.
 For each $\lambda \in H^*(\oS,\Q)$ and $l \geq 1$, the Nakajima operator $\mathfrak{q}_l(\lambda) \in \End(V(\oS))$ is